Gabrielcarvfer/NS3/5g-range.md

  following the path loss equation described in [D3.1](http://5g-range.eu/wp-content/uploads/2018/04/D3.1-Physical-layer-of-the-5G-RANGE-Part-I.zip))
 - [x] Implement the detailed propagation model with fast fading for large and small scale path loss (CDL D/LOS and CDL A/NLOS)
+- [x] Implementation of spatially correlated shadowing for the 5G-RANGE channel models
+- [x] Validation of the channel model implementation

 ### List of changes associated with the physical layer
 - [x] Implement spectrum sensing on the UEs (using probability of detection tables)